I beg to move,

 Days of recognition are important and valued, but our armed forces need us to fight for them every single day.
 The military has the motto, “Train hard, fight easy”.
 That is a motto we should adopt on their behalf here in this House.

 It is an honour and privilege to speak in this debate, and a pleasure to follow the hon.
 Member for Ochil and South Perthshire (Luke Graham).
-I find myself in the unenviable position of being the first member of the Defence Committee to speak today, but I see two colleagues who are in their place: the hon.
+I find myself in the unenviable position of being the first member of the Defence Committee to speak today, but I see two colleagues in their place: the hon.
 Member for West Dunbartonshire (Martin Docherty-Hughes) and the right hon.
 Member for Rayleigh and Wickford (Mr Francois).

 I have the greatest privilege to be the chair of the all-party group on the armed forces covenant and a vice-chair of the all-party group for the armed forces, with responsibility for the “senior service”, the Royal Navy, as I enjoy reminding the First Sea Lord on a regular basis.
 It is a privilege to be able to talk about how wonderful our armed forces are: those who currently serve and their families who support them day in, day out; and the veteran community and the people we call on to look after them.
 This is an opportunity that all of us should enjoy.